jbakse/hackjack/instructions.md

 # Ping Test

-1. Each player chooses and reveals a random card from their opponents `attack deck`.
+1. Each player chooses and reveals a random card from their opponent's `attack deck`.
 2. The player that _owns_ the lower card will go first.
 In the event of a tie, repeat the ping test.
-3. Return the cards to the `attack decks`.
+3. Return the cards to their `attack decks`.

 # Turns